globalise-huygens/tanap.docs.globalise.huygens.knaw.nl/docs/ethics/policy.md

 4. **Societal and Environmental Wellbeing** GLOBALISE should benefit society and ensure that it is sustainable and minimises environmental impact.

-**Acknowledging Impact** involves recognizing how the project can affect various communities.
+**Societal Wellbeing** involves recognizing how the project can affect various communities.
 This entails understanding the social and cultural dimensions of the content within the archive.

-    **Dealing with Offensive Language** Archives often contain historical materials that use language or express views that are now considered offensive or inappropriate.
+Archives contain materials that use language or express views that are now considered offensive or inappropriate.
 It’s important to address this issue sensitively.

-    **Enhancing Cultural Safety** Ensuring that communities interacting with sensitive collections feel respected and safe is essential.
-This involves being mindful of how language and content are presented.

-    **Historical Contextualization** Recognizing and contextualising records of contentious or violent past events with sensitivity toward affected groups.
+GLOBALISE will warn users of such content in the VOC archives and will contextualise records of contentious or violent past events with sensitivity toward affected groups.

-**Reducing Life Cycle Impact** It’s important to consider the environmental footprint of the GLOBALISE project throughout its entire lifecycle, from development to implementation and beyond.
+**Ecological Impact** GLOBALISE will consider the environmental footprint of the project throughout its entire lifecycle, from development to implementation.

+   **Data and Infrastructure** Choices When building and maintaining our infrastructure, we opt for energy-efficient solutions without compromising on performance or    reliability.

+   **Resource-Efficient Alternatives** Acknowledging the diverse capabilities of our users, we will provide alternative, lighter versions of our models and          datasets.
+This approach ensures that our resources are accessible to a broader audience, including those without access to high-end computing facilities.

+   **Publishing for Accessibility** In publishing our data and tooling, we ensure that our deliverables are optimised for varied computational environments.
+We       provide clear documentation and support for both our full-scale and minimal models, ensuring that users can choose the most suitable option for their             specific context.